alexanderbittner/smart-home-api/endpoints.md

 ## Device types

 There are several types of sensor/actuator devices, a preliminary list is included below.
+Every device type has specific state options, e.g. brightness or fan speed

 ### Actuators

-- switch
-- button
+- switch, `active:boolean`
+- button, `active:boolean`, `activation-time:int` (how long the button stays on, stored on device)
-- fan
+- fan `power:int` (PWM power), `speed:int` (RPM representing speed)
-- lamp-generic
+- lamp-generic `active:boolean`
-- lamp-hue-color
+- lamp-hue-color `brightness:int`, `red:int`, `blue:int`, `blue:int`, `white:int` (the RGBW values of the bulb)
-- lamp-hue-white
+- lamp-hue-white `brightness:int`, `temperature:int` (light temperature according to hue API docs)
-- alarm
+- alarm `active:boolean`, `time:timestamp`
+- sound-player `active:boolean`, `sound:sound-name`, `volume:int` (plays the file named "sound-name" in a specified directory.
+Whether this list should be static or retrievable is TBD)

 ### Sensors

-- thermometer
+- thermometer `temperature:double` (double-precision temperature in celsius)
-- hygrometer
+- hygrometer `humidity:int` (humidity in 0-255)
-- movement-sensor
+- movement-sensor `movement:boolean` (this only makes sense as an event subscription)
-- rfid-reader
+- rfid-reader `tag-present:boolean`, `tag-id:string`, `tag-content:string` (Intended for event subscription)
-- brightness-sensor
+- brightness-sensor `brightness:int` (unit to be determined)
-- generic-boolean
+- generic-boolean `value:boolean`
-- generic-8bit
+- generic-8bit `value:8bit-int`
-- generic-16bit
+- generic-16bit `value:16bit-int`

 ## Control server endpoints

+These are the endpoints accessible to users in order to interact with the devices through the central control server.
+For the internal communication between the control server and the individual devices, please see "Sensor / actuator endpoints" below.

 ### List devices